 Uredba o utvrđivanju statusa bivših nositelja stanarskih prava i članova njihovih obitelji, te uvjetima i postupku njihovog stambenog zbrinjavanja

-The return of Serb refugees is not possible without the primary resolution of their status issues.
-Returnees who are citizens of other Yugoslav republics, and there are many such among returnees, have the status of foreigners.
+The return of Serb refugees is not possible without first resolving their status issues.
+Returnees who are citizens of other former Yugoslav republics, and there are many such among returnees, have the status of a foreigner.

-The Law on foreigners stipulates that foreigners returning to Croatia within the framework of the return program, who had registered residency in Croatia as of 8 October 1991, have the right to permanent residency.
-Citizens of a third country need to have a temporary residency at the moment when their request for permanent residency is being approved.
-This means that a returnee first regulates temporary residency in Croatia, and only then submits a request for acquiring the status of a “foreigner with permanent residency”.
-Only the final decision, which provides the right to returnee status, housing care or reconstruction of a house, is considered as proof while resolving a request for temporary or permanent residency.
-Persons who exercise rights to temporary residency for humanitarian reasons may be absent from Croatia for a maximum of 60 days in the year in which they have the right of temporary residency.
-They have to regulate health care, which can be done either by personal payments to the Croatian Institute for Public Health (HZZO) or with a health insurance certificate issued by the HZZO, based on verification by the foreign health insurance holder where the person has secured health care.
-A request to extend the temporary residence is submitted to the Ministry of Internal Affairs no later than 60 days before the expiry of the valid residency permit, and the person can reside in the Republic of Croatia until a decision is reached regarding this request.
+The Foreigners Act stipulates that foreigners who return to Croatia within the framework of the returns program, who had registered residency in Croatia on 8 October 1991, have the right to permanent residency.
+Citizens of a third country need to have temporary residency at the moment when their request for permanent residency is approved.
+This means that a returnee must first regulate their temporary residency in Croatia, and only then can submit a request for acquiring the status of a “foreigner with permanent residency”.
+Only the final decision granting the right to returnee status, housing care or reconstruction of a family home, is considered as proof while resolving a request for temporary or permanent residency.
+Persons who exercise their right to temporary residency for humanitarian reasons may be absent from Croatia for a maximum of 60 days in the year in which they have the right to temporary residency.
+They have to regulate healthcare, which can be done either by personal payments to the Croatian Institute for Public Health (HZZO) or with a health insurance certificate issued by the HZZO, verified by a foreign health insurance provider in the country where the person has secured healthcare.
+A request to extend the temporary residency is submitted to the Ministry of Internal Affairs no later than 60 days before the expiry of the valid residency permit, and the person can reside in the Republic of Croatia until a decision is reached regarding this request.
 The request for approval of the status of a “foreigner with permanent residency in the Republic of Croatia” can be submitted after five (5) years of continuous temporary residency.

-A person who has realised the right of a foreigner with permanent residency in the Republic of Croatia can submit a request for Croatian citizenship by naturalisation.
+A person who has realised the status of a foreigner with permanent residency in the Republic of Croatia can submit a request for Croatian citizenship by naturalisation.

-On the pages of the Ministry of Interior (MUP), there is information about the modality, conditions, and procedure of acquiring Croatian citizenship.
+The website of the Ministry of the Interior (MUP) provides information about the modality, conditions, and procedure of acquiring Croatian citizenship.

-We must also refer to the changes of the Law on Croatian Citizenship, which came into effect on 1 January 2020 and are related to acquiring Croatian citizenship based on origin in a situation when a person was born outside the Republic of Croatia, is older than 21, and had at least one parent who was a Croatian citizen at the moment of their birth.
-Many interested parties regarded such a legal solution with approval, but when they attempted to submit requests at Croatian consulates, they encountered a discouraging interpretation.
-The interpretation is that this legal provision refers to persons born after the Law on Croatian Citizenship (8 October 1991) came into effect, with the explanation that a different implementation would violate the principle of continuity of former citizenships of the republics to national citizenships of the newly founded states on the territory of the former Socialist Federal Republic of Yugoslavia.
+We should also mention the changes to the Croatian Citizenship Act, which came into effect on 1 January 2020, related to acquiring Croatian citizenship based on origin in a situation when a person was born outside of the Republic of Croatia, is older than 21, and had at least one parent who was a Croatian citizen at the moment of their birth.
+Many interested individuals greeted such a legal solution with approval, however, when they attempted to submit their applications at Croatian consulates, they were met with a discouraging interpretation.
+The interpretation is that this legal provision refers only to the persons born after the Croatian Citizenship Act (8 October 1991) came into effect, with the explanation that a different application would lead to a violation of the principle of continuity of former republic citizenships into national citizenships of the newly founded states on the territory of the former Socialist Federal Republic of Yugoslavia.

-Decree on the conditions for determination and loss the status of refugee, displaced person or returnee
+Regulations on the conditions for establishing and losing the status of refugee, displaced person or returnee

-Individuals, who registered a residency in the Republic of Croatia as of October 8, 1991 and were registered as refugees in a country of exile, are eligible to apply for the returnee status.
-This request is submitted to the authorized council office according to the place of return no later than 90 days from the day of return.
-Returnee status enables foreign citizens – returnees to the Republic of Croatia to acquire the status of a foreigner with permanent residency in the Republic of Croatia in an accelerated process, and subsequently to submit a request for Croatian citizenship.
+Individuals, who had registered residency in the Republic of Croatia as of October 8, 1991 and were registered as refugees in a country of exile, are eligible to apply for returnee status.
+This request is submitted to the competent county office according to the place of return no later than 90 days from the day of return.
+Returnee status enables foreign citizens – returnees to the Republic of Croatia to acquire the status of a foreigner with permanent residency in the Republic of Croatia via an accelerated process, and subsequently to submit a request for Croatian citizenship.

-The SNV has been following the emergence of hate crimes and hate speech directed against Serbs and along with the annual publication of its Bulletin, it extends support to victims by offering them free legal aid and informing them about the rights guaranteed by the Law.
-Hate crime victims are mostly targets of secondary and repeated victimisation, intimidation, and retaliation.
+The SNV has been following the emergence of hate crimes and hate speech directed against Serbs and along with the annual publication of its Bulletin, it extends support to victims by offering them free legal aid and informing them of their rights guaranteed by the Law.
+A high percentage of victims of hate crimes are victims of secondary and repeated victimisation, intimidation, and retaliation.